ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 }
 ```

-## UI Structure
+## UI Domain

 The UI is structured to use re-usable components built in Razor/Html markup across an application, with the majority of the code in the base library.

-*Page* is is very misused term in SPAs: frameworks could and should have introduced some new terminology.
+*Page* is a much misused term in SPAs: frameworks could and should have introduced some new terminology.
 I only use the *Pages* directory for real web pages, and *Page* to describe a web page served by a web server.
 SPAs aren't web sites.
-Programmers need step outside the web page paradigm to understand how they work.
-The Blazor UI is component based; to think of it containing *Pages* perpetuates the paradigm, and a lot of misconceptions.
+Programmers need to step outside the web page paradigm to understand how they work.
+The Blazor UI is component based; to think of it containing *Pages* perpetuates the paradigm, and with it a lot of misconceptions.
 The only web page in a SPA is the launch page.
 Once the SPA launches, the application changes out components to transition between Views.
 I've built an SPA with no router or Urls in sight - just like a desktop application.

 I use the following terminology thoughout these articles:
 1. Page - the launch web page on the web site.
 The only page in an SPA.